daveliepmann/from-java-to-clojure/README.md

   (somefunc k v))
 ```

-You can iterate over multiple collections, like with nested loops:
+You can iterate over multiple collections, similar to nested loops in Java:
 ```clojure
 (for [x ['a 'b 'c]
       y [1 2 3]]